gszfwsb/Awesome-Dataset-Reduction/Dataset-Distillation/Trajectory-Matching.md

     <details> <summary>BibTex</summary>

     ```bibtex
-    @article{li2024dataset,
+    @article{wang2024emphasizing,
-      title={Dataset distillation using parameter pruning},
+    title={Emphasizing discriminative features for dataset distillation in complex scenarios},
-      author={Li, Guang and Togo, Ren and Ogawa, Takahiro and Haseyama, Miki},
+    author={Wang, Kai and Li, Zekai and Cheng, Zhi-Qi and Khaki, Samir and Sajedi, Ahmad and Vedantam, Ramakrishna and Plataniotis, Konstantinos N and Hauptmann, Alexander and You, Yang},
-      journal={IEICE Transactions on Fundamentals of Electronics, Communications and Computer Sciences},
+    journal={arXiv preprint arXiv:2410.17193},
     year={2024}
     }
     ```